Spring Iconography Workshop: Virgin of Tenderness

-- All children younger than 7th grade (or 10–12 years old) must be accompanied by a parent or adult who will help the child set-up for class and attend every session with that child, staying to assist the child for the duration of each session.
+- All children younger than 7th grade (or 10–12 years old) must be accompanied by a parent or adult who will help the child set-up for class and attend every session with that child..
 Parents and adults who are partnered with a child aged 10–12 will not be charged for the course.

-- If multiple people in one household are registered to take the class, they should be prepared to purchase supplies and materials sufficient for each registered student.
+- If multiple students in one household are registered to take the class, they should be prepared to purchase supplies and materials sufficient for each registered student.
 Note that each person should have his or her own computer so the teacher can watch and give feedback as the student works.